KlaBueBaer2/musescore-backup/dependencies/7zip/README.md

 # 7zip

-Currently using version 21.02 alpha.
+Currently using version 21.03 beta.